Groups sue federal EPA to rescind Florida wetlands authority

 Wetlands serve a key role in the ecosystem, including in helping maintain water quality and absorbing flood waters.

-The state Department of Environmental Protection did not immediately comment on the lawsuit.
+The state Department of Environmental Protection said the lawsuit was under review and had no immediate comment.

 Current Gov. Ron DeSantis, also a Republican, took on that mantle and earlier this year formally petitioned the federal government to transfer that authority.